Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 It comes to no one’s surprise that managers, both people and project, are primarily responsible for creating and delivering the annual marketing report.
 In fact, nearly 55% of all marketing reports are prepared by managers, while the remaining reports are prepared by director levels or C-suite executives.

-While unsurprising, it’s important to note that though managers and higher-ups are creating the reports, the metrics tracked and goals met are achieved by the entire team, very often individual contributors who are some tiers below management.
+While unsurprising, it’s important to note that though managers and higher-ups are creating the reports, the metrics tracked with marketing dashboards and goals met are achieved by the entire team, very often individual contributors who are some tiers below management.
 This means that your annual report is the full marketing team’s responsibility.

 Your annual marketing report is important because it: